Vietnam.vn - Nền tảng quảng bá Việt Nam

 Apple has always promoted titanium as a 'Pro' feature and a key design highlight.
 The iPhone 17 Air is the lower-priced model, but has a more 'premium' material than the Pro line.

-If Apple wants to phase out titanium, why equip it on a brand new model that's unlikely to change for a while?
+If Apple wanted to phase out titanium over time, why equip it on a brand new model that's unlikely to change for a while?

-Assuming Apple switches back to stainless steel for the iPhone 17 Pro and Pro Max's frame, using titanium for the Air could make sense to save weight.
+Assuming Apple switches back to stainless steel for the iPhone 17 Pro and Pro Max's frame, using titanium for the Air could make sense to keep the weight down.

 But in reality, aluminum is lighter than titanium, which is why it's puzzling that Apple would use any titanium in its new thin and light model.